innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Perform Garbage Collection in your GraphDB Instance
+## Perform Garbage Collection in your Graph Database Instance

 Perform the garbage collection on the server side to release allocated resources:
 if security is on then for Garbage Collection user role need to be Adminstrator else operation not performed